ut0mt8/k8sqndway/README.md

 This tutorial assumes you have access to some kind of compute platform.
 AWS, GCE, Azure or your own private cloud should work.

 We need a least 6 amd64 nodes with a flat network and no firewall between them (and no antispoofing activated, think of it if you use AWS).
 We will use fixed private IP on each node.
-External access can be good to test our stuff end to end but not necessary.
+External access can be good to test our stuff end to end but not mandatory.

 ### Kubernetes Controllers

-You can use whatever linux distros you want.
-(I made this lab with centos7 because it is what we use in our production environment, but Ubuntu/Debian should also be OK)
+You can use whatever linux distribution you want.
+(I use Centos7 because it is what we use in our production environment, but Ubuntu/Debian should also be OK)

-Create three nodes which will host the Kubernetes control plane with some resources (1Vcpu, 4Go ram, some disk), and let say we name them :
+Create three nodes which will host the Kubernetes control plane with some resources (1 vcpu, 4Go ram, some disk), and let say we name and address them :

 - ctl1, 10.0.0.1
 - ctl2, 10.0.0.2